 The form does not evaluate the functionality, features or suitability of the product or service, but enables us to evaluate the business.
 It considers:

 - previous experience of supplying to the legal sector and client references

-- management of quality via policies and procedures, attainment of recognised standards/trade bodies and business continuity management
+- management of quality via policies and procedures, as well as attainment of recognised standards certificates from trade bodies and business continuity management

 - organisational culture and processes, including corporate social responsibility, equality and diversity, anti-bribery, cybersecurity, data assurance and GDPR compliance

 Find out more